AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type HttpStatus = (typeof HttpStatus)[keyof typeof HttpStatus];

+// Warning: (ae-missing-release-tag) "IAppTokenProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface IAppTokenProvider {
     // (undocumented)
     (appTokenProviderParameters: AppTokenProviderParameters): Promise<AppTokenProviderResult>;
 }

+// Warning: (ae-missing-release-tag) "ICachePlugin" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ICachePlugin {
     // (undocumented)